victorcabeceira/flutter-bootcamp/README.md

 - Flutter Asks for a blank screen and draws ("paints") on that blank window, making it usable on practically any platform

 - In flutter, widgets are like a lego blocks that you can customize and plug them together and create an app that can be deployed practically anywhere

+# Why flutter?

+- One codebase to maintain as it uses the same language: Dart
+- Simple and flexible layout system
+- Constraints to handle different screen sizes
+- Inspired by web, using, flex, grids, rows, columns, etc. All using widgets
+- "Split second" reload, similar as refresh button
+- Open source: Access to original source code (easier to understand and use)